Click below for the Terms and Conditions for Domestic Customers in PDF format.

 9.2 Where reasonably possible (except for Meter readings), reasonable advance Written notice will be given prior to Us exercising these powers of entry.
 These powers of entry are subject to statutory and regulatory restrictions.
 Any person authorised by Us will carry and produce identification.

 9.3 Missed-visit charges may apply if We have arranged to visit the Property and no access is granted.
+This includes and is not limited to Smart Meter bookings.

 - Using and Protecting Your Data